Alternation of supports: Geography

 The alternating supports became popular in Europe in the 11th century (early examples started to appear in the 9th century), with the use gradually transitioning from the decorative function to support for the double-bay system.

 Italian architecture of the 11th and 12th century actively used the alternating system.
 However, frequently the column and pier alternation was used for purely decorative purposes, most likely following the Byzantine idea found in the Hagios Demetrios.
 Examples include San Miniato al Monte (c.
 1170), San Clemente al Laterano (dedicated in 1128), Santa Maria in Cosmedin (1123), Basilica di San Nicola in Bari (1197).
 The alternation was also used structurally, as in Modena Cathedral (1099-1184), probably as an evolution of the decorative use.

 The second area of the frequent use of the alternation was Germany, with the earliest example still standing of the church of Saint Cyriakus, Gernrode (c.
 960-1014).
 St. Michael's Church, Hildesheim (1022), Hildesheim Cathedral (1061), and Gandersheim Abbey (1094) form an 11th-century group of churches in Saxony with alternate supports in the "dactyl" arrangement (one pier-two columns in repetition).
 Dactyl pattern was not new to Saxony in the 11th century, as it was used previously in Gernrode and, likely, in the old Hildesheim Cathedral (852-872).
 Another group of churches with alternating piers and columns is located in former Lower Lorraine: Abbey of Echternach (1016-1031), church in Zyfflich (early 11th century), Susteren Abbey (mid-11th century), Lobbes Abbey (11th century).
 The group might also include St Bavo's Cathedral, Ghent.
 The churches in Lower Lorraine use simple alternation (pier-column) as a base of the double bay system, but without the galleries.
 A fully developed double bay system with galleries can be found in the church of Soignies.

+The nave of Durham Cathedral.
+The incised patterns on the columns were formerly filled with precious metals.

+Subtle alternation in the nave of Ely Cathedral.

 The use of alternating supports was not common in Normandy, with notable exceptions of Jumièges Abbey (1052-1066) and Lyre Abbey (12th century), the former being an early example of a double-bay transition.
+Alternation was also occasionally seen in Norman architecture in England.
+This could be subtle, as at East Anglian churches like Ely Cathedral and Peterborough Abbey (now also a cathedral), where two alternating forms of compound piers were used, or it could be dramatic, as at Durham Cathedral and its derivatives, where compound piers alternate with elephantine round drums, ornamented with chevrons, spirals and fluting.
+At Durham, the alternation continues into the vault, with transverse arches only occurring above the compound piers.